F-Saeed/cv-creator-redux/README.md

 ## General Information

 This webapp creates a simple cv according to the information the user has entered.
-This version of CV Creator is built on functional **React** that uses _useReducer_, and _useContext_ hooks.
+This version of CV Creator is built on functional React and Redux.

 ## Usage